-Bernie Sanders Joins Call for FBI Director James Comey To Resign Amidst Pending Investigation
+Bernie Sanders Joins Call For FBI Director James Comey To Resign Amidst Pending Investigation

 Director James Comey has not been inspiring confidence in his operations either and reportedly is now refusing to tell Congress of any investigation the FBI is conducting into alleged contacts between the Russian government and Donald Trump’s campaign.
 Last week the Senate Intelligence Committee were told by Comey that he “would never comment on investigations, whether we have one or not, in an open forum like this.”
 The words prompted a series of incredulous scoffs from the senators present since he did that exact same thing regarding the Clinton emails.

-Poltico recalls that Director Comey’s announcement of the Hillary Clinton email investigation was done in a rare press conference on July 28.
+Politico recalls that Director Comey’s announcement of the Hillary Clinton email investigation was done in a rare press conference on July 28.
 He also publicly criticized Clinton and her aides for that he classified as “extremely careless” behavior.
 The press conference was rare as normally federal law enforcement officials do not discuss criminal cases which end without charges being filed.
-Numerous Republicans, including Donald Trump had criticized him for it at the time.
+Numerous Republicans, including Donald Trump, had criticized him for it at the time.

 In his remarks on Sunday Bernie Sanders said that he found it interesting that Comey “is not doing investigations about the possible ― possible ties between Trump’s campaign and the Russians.”